openconnectivity/IOTivity-Lite-setup/Readme.md

 	- can be done when no code has been changed yet.

+### changing the name of the OCF Server
+The name can be change to something different.
+This can be done by giving an input parameter to gen.sh. for example gen.sh blahblah will turn the name of the server into "blahblah". default the name is "server_lite_&lt;PID&gt;" and the PID is the current proces.

 Running this script generates the device_output folder AND copies the result to the correct executable folder in the iotivity-lite tree structure.

 more info of the DeviceBuilder script can be found at: